Once your day is planned, you have the option to publish a summary of your plan to your colleagues via Slack.

 To change the Slack channel the summary is sent to, click on the currently selected channel, then pick a new channel from the dropdown.

-If you want to share this to a private channel, make sure to first invite the Sunsama bot to that channel, then refresh this page, and then change the selected channel.
+If you want to share this to a private channel, make sure to first invite the Sunsama bot to that channel in Slack, then refresh this page, and then change the selected channel.

 Once you've posted to Slack, you can click "Get started".
 This will end the daily planning flow and move you to the main dashboard view.
+You have officially planned your day.
 You can then head into Today View and start working through your plan!

-- If you don't have teammates to share your summary with you can click the "Skip this step in the future" option at the bottom to forever skip this step as part of daily planning.
+- If you don't have teammates to share your summary and/or don't wish to reflect on this page, with you can click the "Skip this step in the future" option at the bottom to forever skip this step as part of daily planning.

 - If you don't use Slack, you can copy and paste the summary into your preferred tool.